Giho-Kim/Contextual-Bandit-SOTA/README.md

 Python implementation of the Balanced Linear Contextual Bandits (BRTS) [[1]](#1).

 ## Usage
-With our default setting, you can run experiment as follows:
+With the default setting, you can run experiment as follows:
 ```
 python main.py
 ```